 Infectious agents.
 Transverse myelitis often develops following viral infections.
 Infectious agents suspected of causing transverse myelitis include varicella zoster (the virus that causes chickenpox and shingles), herpes simplex, cytomegalovirus, Epstein-Barr, influenza, echovirus, human immunodeficiency virus (HIV), hepatitis A, measles, and rubella.
 Bacterial skin infections, middle-ear infections (otitis media), syphilis, Lyme disease, and Mycoplasma pneumoniae (bacterial pneumonia) have also been associated with the condition.
 In some cases, the infectious agent may directly invade the spinal cord and produce symptoms of transverse myelitis.
 In other post-infectious cases of transverse myelitis, immune system mechanisms, rather than active viral or bacterial infections, appear to play an important role in causing damage to spinal nerves.
 Although researchers have not yet identified the precise mechanisms of spinal cord injury in these cases, stimulation of the immune system in response to infection indicates that an autoimmune reaction may be responsible.

 Vaccinations.
-Rarely, transverse myelitis may develop following certain vaccinations (chickenpox and rabies).
+Rarely, transverse myelitis may develop following certain vaccinations (hepatitis B, measles-mumps-rubella, and diptheria-tetanus).
 Although it's unclear how transverse myelitis and vaccinations are related, an immune response is suggested.

 Cancers.
-Myelitis related to cancer (called a paraneoplastic syndrome) is uncommon.
+Myelitis related to cancer is uncommon.
 However, some cancers may trigger an abnormal immune response that may lead to transverse myelitis.

 Blood tests may also be performed to rule out various disorders such as systemic lupus erythematosus, HIV infection, and vitamin B12 deficiency.
 In some patients with transverse myelitis, the cerebrospinal fluid that bathes the spinal cord and brain contains more protein than usual and an increased number of leukocytes (white blood cells), indicating possible infection.
 A spinal tap (lumbar puncture) may be performed to obtain fluid to study these factors.